dreamportdev/Osdev-Notes/06_Userspace/02_Switching_Modes.md

 If RPL is not set correctly, it will throw _#GP_ (General Protection) exception.

 As for the other two values?
 We're going to set `rip` to the instruction we want to execute after using `iret`, and `rsp` can be set to the stack we want to use.
 Remember that on `x86_64` the stack grows downwards, so if we allocate memory this should be set to the *highest* address of that region.
 It's a good idea to run user and supervisor code on separate stacks.
-This way the supverisor stack can have the `U/S` bit cleared in the paging structure, and prevent user mode accessing supervisor data that may be stored on the stack.
+This way the supervisor stack can have the `U/S` bit cleared in the paging structure, and prevent user mode accessing supervisor data that may be stored on the stack.

 ### Extra Considerations